PS4: “The USB storage device is not connected” [SU-41333-4] | Fixed

 This error message shows up due to several reasons, not necessarily a defective USB storage device as many may think.
 Additionally, there’re also various methods to fix Error [SU-41333-4] and get PS4 to read the USB storage device again.

-So, how to work around this issue?
-Is there any viable method you can rely on to resolve Error [SU-41333-4]?
+So, how to work around PS4 Error [SU-41333-4]?
+Is there any viable method you can rely on to resolve that error?
 Well, don’t panic, every error has its own fix.
 You have to be patient and try everything in order to find your way out.

 Explaining PS4 Error [SU-41333-4] Message

-The “The USB storage device is not connected [SU-41333-4]” error message indicates that PS4 system is unable to recognize the USB storage device connected to it.
-In most cases, this error message shows up with the USB storage device is used as an extended storage. but if you connect a flash memory stick to PS4, the system will easily recognize it.
+The “The USB storage device is not connected [SU-41333-4]” error message indicates that the PS4 system is unable to recognize the USB storage device connected to it.
+In most cases, this error message shows up with the USB storage device used as extended storage. but if you connect a flash memory stick to PS4, the system will easily recognize it.
 Sometimes the situation is worse and this error occurs with any USB storage device connected.

-Most often, Error [SU-41333-4] suddenly occurs without any prior sign/warning.
+Most often, PS4 Error [SU-41333-4] suddenly occurs without any prior sign/warning.
 The USB storage device would work fine for a long time, then suddenly it stops working and this message appears.
-That’s it—It happens for no visible reason.
+That’s it, it happens for no visible reason.
 That’s why it is so annoying and frustrating.